 The Urban Renewal Plan recommends the support of the goals made in this report.
-It is also the recommendation that an organization be formed immediately to implement and monitor the progress on these suggestions.
-It was also recommended in the Urban Renewal Plan that certain areas adjacent to the R-5 zone be down zoned (See Zoning Section) protect the existing R-5 zones from conflicting land uses adjacent to residential areas.
-If these quidelines are followed both the industrial sectors and residential sectors will be strengthened.
+It is also the recommendation that an organization be formed immediately to implement and monitor the progress on these sug-It was also recommended gestions. in the Urban Renewal Plan that certain areas adjacent to the R-5 zone be down zoned (See Zoning Section) to protect the existing R-5 zones from conflicting land uses adjacent to residential areas.
+If these guidelines are followed both the insectors and residential dustrial sectors will be strengthened.